gabrielyiu1998/gabrielyiu1998/README.md

 for our case competition.
 We were tasked with analyzing market risk, liquidity risk, and credit risk for 20 companies.
 We needed to construct an
 ETF portfolio using the 20 stocks that was not overly exposed to the risks above.
 The <a href="https://github.com/gabrielyiu1998/RiskLabCompetition">R code</a>
 uploaded helped us with our stepwise regressions, VaR, and ES calculations.

+#### Mathematical Modelling Final Project

+This was my <a href="https://github.com/gabrielyiu1998/APM348_OR_Proj/blob/main/APM348Final%20report%20-%20(Jan%2013%2C%202021).pdf">final project</a>
+for APM348 at University of Toronto.
+My team developed formulated an ice-cream production procedure as a Markov Decision Process.
+We used reinforcement learning techniques (Q-Learning) to solve the model.